CloudLabs-MOC/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-09-v2.md

      - Then search for **hub**, then **Install** the **Azure IoT Hub**.

+     - Please make sure to close the Visual Studio Code.

      - Then search for `C:\Users\azureuser\.vscode\extensions\vsciot-vscode.azure-iot-toolkit-2.17.1`.

 1. Add the below proposal to allow the extension to use the experimental Quick Pick tooltip API.